 - 1 cinnamon stick (2 inches)

-How long do quick pickles last?
+how long do refrigerator pickles last?

 - Most food safety experts agree that refrigerator pickles should be consumed within a month, provided you’ve prepared them correctly and kept them refrigerated.
 They get better and better!